George Willard: Biography

 Willard was a member of the Michigan State House of Representatives in 1866 and 1867.
 He was a member of the State constitutional convention in 1867 and a delegate to the Republican National Convention in 1872.
-He was elected as a Republican from Michigan's 3rd congressional district to the 43rd and 44th United States Congresses, serving from March 4, 1873 to March 3, 1877.
+He was elected as a Republican from Michigan's 3rd congressional district to the 43rd and 44th United States Congresses, serving from March 4, 1873, to March 3, 1877.
 He was not a candidate for re-nomination in 1876.

 George Willard resumed newspaper work in Battle Creek, serving as editor and owner of the Battle Creek Journal until his death.
 He was interred in Oak Hill Cemetery.

 Ancestry

 George Willard was a 4th great-grandson (7th generation descendant) of the Massachusetts colonist Simon Willard (1605–1676).

+The American architect, educator, and writer Charles Willard Moore was a descendant of George Willard.